wandb/wandb/tools/bench/bench.md

 ### System robustness

-The wandb core project replaces a python process with a process that was written in golang.
-The golang process is staticly linked and provides better isolation from the customers python environment.
-This will be most evedent in customer environments where the python environment either bespoke in some ways (using alternate python packaging mechanisms - PEX etc), or if it is served from lower shared filesystems that could have less predictable performance characteristics.
+The wandb core project replaces a python process with a process that is written in golang.
+The golang process is statically linked and provides better isolation from the customers python environment.
+This will be most evident in customer environments where the python environment either bespoke in some ways (using alternate python packaging mechanisms - PEX etc), or if it is served from lower shared filesystems that could have less predictable performance characteristics.

 <details>
 <summary>Raw Results</summary>